-1 Do not include any premiums included in STEP 9 (if self-employed).
+Do not include any premiums included in STEP 9 (if self-employed).

-STEP 12 Itemized Deductions (Continued) Taxes Note: In 2022, the deduction for state and local taxes is limited to \$10,000 taxes are not deductible. (\$5,000 if married filing sep parate) and foreign real estate State and Local Income Taxes Paid in 2022 (include 2022 estimated tax pagaid with 2021 return) \$ State and Local Sales Tax Paid for Major Purchases (motor vehicles, boats, homes, or home building materials, if rate same as general sales tax rate Foreign Taxes (other than foreign real estate taxes) Real Estate Taxes-Homestead (less special assessments) Other Real Estate Taxes (second home, cabin, etc. but not foreign real esta te taxes) Property Tax Refund Special Assessments-Interest Portion Only Personal Property Taxes (auto license tags, etc.) Charitable Donations (Use sepa rate sheet if needed.)
-Note: Monetary donations under \$250 each must be substantiated by either written receipt from the charity showing its name and the date and amount taxpayer must obtain a written acknowledgment from the charity.
+STEP 12 Itemized Deductions (Continued) Taxes Note: In 2024, the deduction for state and local taxes is limited to \$10,000 taxes are not deductible. (\$5,000 if married filing sep parate) and foreign real estate State and Local Income Taxes Paid in 2024 (include 2024 estimated tax pagaid with 2023 return) \$ State and Local Sales Tax Paid for Major Purchases (motor vehicles, boats homes, or home building materials, if rate same as general sales tax rate Foreign Taxes (other than foreign real estate taxes) Real Estate Taxes-Homestead (less special assessments) Other Real Estate Taxes (second home, cabin, etc. but not foreign real estate te taxes) Property Tax Refund Special Assessments-Interest Portion Only Personal Property Taxes (auto license tags, etc.) Charitable Donations (Use sepa rate sheet if needed.) , Note: Monetary donations under \$250 each must be substantiated by either written receipt from the charity showing its name and the date and amount taxpayer must obtain a written acknowledgment from the charity.
 (See Tax of the donation.
-For each Cash, Check, or Credit Card (include payroll deductions): Churches or Synagogues \$ Other: Other: - · · · · · · · · · · · · · · · · · · · Other: Noncash: Fair Market Value (FMV) of Items Given to Charities Attach list of each item (or group of similar items) and its FMV (Tax Tip 17 ").
-If a vehicle, boat, or airplane donation over \$500, provide Form 1098-C. Out-of-Pocket Expenses for Charitable Work Charitable Miles: Miles × 14¢ = Other: Miscellaneous Exp enses Note: In 2022, miscellaneous itemized deductions (for example, unreimburs generally are no longer deductible. sed employee business exp penses, investment expenses) Gambling Losses.
-Limited to Total Gambling Winnings Listed in STEP 3 \$ If Disabled, Impairment-Related Work Expenses Casualty Loss 3 Casualty, Disaster, and Theft Losses.
+For each Cash, Check, or Credit Card (include payroll deductions): Churches or Synagogues \$ Other: Other: Other: Noncash: Fair Market Value (FMV) of Items Given to Charities Attach list of each item (or group of similar items) and its FMV (Tax Tip 17 ").
+If a vehicle, boat, or airplane donation over \$500, provide Form 1098-C. Out-of-Pocket Expenses for Charitable Work Charitable Miles: Miles × 14¢ = Other: Miscellaneous Exp enses Note: In 2024, miscellaneous itemized deductions (for example, unreimburs generally are no longer deductible. sed employee business exp penses, investment expenses) Gambling Losses.
+Limited to Total Gambling Winnings Listed in STEP 3 \$ If Disabled, Impairment-Related Work Expenses Casualty Loss 3 , Casualty, Disaster, and Theft Losses.
 Provide details.
 (Tax Tip 21) Interest Paid (Provide F orms 1098) Primary Residence Second Home (Tax Tip 22) Home Mortgage (If seller-financed, provide seller's name/address/SSN) \$ \$ Home Equity Loan.
 Loan Proceeds Used for: Ψ Loan Points not Reported on Form 1099-INT (Tax Tip 23) Investment Interest Paid\$\$

-© 2022 Thomson Reuters Quickfinder® 1040 Tax Organizer 9
+© 2024 Thomson Reuters Quickfinder® 1040 Tax Organizer 9

-5 STEP 1 3 Princi pal Residence (attach any 2022 closing statements) Yes No Did you sell your principal residence in 2022?
+STEP 1 3 Princi pal Residence (attach any 2024 closing statements) Yes No Did you sell your principal residence in 2024?
 If yes (Tax Tip 24): Yes No Did you own and use it as a principal residence for at least two of five years before the sale?
 Yes No Did you sell a previous residence within two years before the sale date and exclude any gain?
 Yes No After 2008, was the property ever used for anything other than as a principal residence (for example, as a vacation home or rental property)?
-Yes No Did you purchase a residence in 2022?
-Yes No Did you refinance your mortgage or take out a home equity loan in 2022?
-Amoun t of proce eds used for something other than acquiring or improving your home: \$ Yes No Did you purchase any energy-efficient improvements such as solar electric, solar water heating, fuel cell, small wind energy, geothermal heat pump, or biomass fuel property, or energy-efficient exterior doors, windows, insulation, heat pumps, furnaces, central air conditioners, or water heaters?
-Yes No Did you receive a first-time homebuyer credit for a home purchased in 2008? a first-time homebuyer credit for a home purchased in 2008?
-If yes, e If yes, enter the amount of the credit: \$
+Yes No Did you purchase e a residence in 2024?
+Yes No Did you refinance e your mortgage or take out a home equity loan in 2024?
+Amount of proce eds used for something other than acquiring or improving your home: \$ Yes No energy, geothern e any energy-efficient improvements such as solar electric, solar water heating, fuel cell, small wind hal heat pump, or biomass fuel property, or energy-efficient exterior doors, windows, insulation, aces, central air conditioners, or water heaters?
+Did you have a home energy audit?
+Yes No Did you receive a a first-time homebuyer credit for a home purchased in 2008?
+If yes, e nter the a amount of the credit: \$

-STEP 14 2022 Estimated 2 Estimated Tax Payments 1 Federal Date Paid State Date Paid Amount applied from 202 First Quarter Payment M Second Quarter Paymen Third Quarter Payment M Fourth Quarter Payment adet Made \$
+STEP 14 2024 Estimated Tax Payments

+Federal Date Paid State Date Paid

+Amount applied from 202 First Quarter Payment M Second Quarter Paymen Third Quarter Payment N Fourth Quarter Payment t Made S \$